-3. DISCIPLINARY COMMITTEE
+5. DISCIPLINARY COMMITTEE

-• The Disciplinary Committee, in the unlikely event of being needed, will consist of the CSGA Rules Chair, the President of the CSGA and the Technical Director of the CSGA.
-The applicable Event Coordinator or their representative should also be in attendance; but if unavailable due to ongoing games, their written report on the incident shall suffice.
+- The Disciplinary Committee will be chaired by the CSGA Vice-President (or designate), the applicable CSGA Director and a designated member from the Host (most often the Games Manager).
+The applicable Event Coordinator or their representative should also be in attendance; but if unavailable due to ongoing games, their written report on the incident shall suffice. - The Committee will administer the guidelines outlined in the Discipline and Complaints policy.

-4. SCORING AND RESULTS
+6. SCORING AND RESULTS

 - In most cases, events will be run using a round-robin format (either single or double depending on time available), with the medalists being determined from the results of the round robin without the requirement for a play-off.
-In the event that an event requires that a play-off system be used, the recommended procedure for conducting the play-off is detailed in this Master Rule Book. - Gold, silver and bronze medals will be awarded for all events.
-A medal count will be posted on a daily basis at the sites of all events. - Final posted results for every event will include the standings of all participants, not just the medal winners.
+If an event requires that a play-off system be used, the recommended procedure for conducting the play-off is detailed in this Master Rule Book. - Gold, silver, and bronze medals will be awarded for all events.
+A medal count will be posted daily at the sites of all events. - Final posted results for every event will include the standings of all participants, not just the medal winners.